 14. i3 Window Manager

-i3wm is one of the popular tiling Window Manager which is quite easy to configure, lean and lightweight.
-It’s not a complete desktop environment rather it provides full functionality to control the windows of the screen. i3wm is available on Ubuntu repositories so you can install easily by running the following command.
+i3wm is one of the popular tiling Window Manager, which is quite easy to configure, lean, and lightweight.
+It’s not a complete desktop environment; rather, it provides full functionality to control the windows of the screen. i3wm is available on Ubuntu repositories, so you can install it easily by running the following command.

 sudo apt update sudo apt install i3